 The writers behind this newsletter.

-I work on reducing the toxicity of U.S. political conflict, which I see as self-reinforcing.
-I’ve written books about this (american-anger.com) and sometimes talk about it on my psych podcast (behavior-podcast.com).
-Seeking agent for book project.
+I work to reduce the toxicity of our political conflict.
+I’ve written books on this (american-anger.com) and discuss it sometimes on my podcast (behavior-podcast.com).
+I've also worked on poker tells (readingpokertells.com).

 You can find recent issues that have been published by this newsletter on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.